vimeo/psalm/docs/running_psalm/configuration.md

         threads="[int]"
 >
 ```
-Allows you to hard-code a serializer for Psalm to use when caching data.
-By default, Psalm uses `ext-igbinary` *if* the version is greater than or equal to 2.0.5, otherwise it defaults to PHP's built-in serializer.
+Allows you to hard-code the number of threads Psalm will use (similar to `--threads` on the command line).
+This value will only be applied if it is lower than the number of threads Psalm would natively use (i.e. you cannot override other settings that force threads=1 or utilise more threads than detected on the machine)

 ## Project settings